pharo-user/sakura-monitor/README.md

 the list of url to be GET'd

-the list of email to send alarm
+the list of email to which send alarm

     {